-- Before starting school, pupils should be given their second injection of the MMR vaccine, usually at 3 years and 4 months. - Before starting school, pupils should be given their 4-in-1 pre-school booster against diphtheria, tetanus, whooping cough and polio, usually at 3 years and 4 months. - All pupils in Reception to Year 4 will be offered nasal flu vaccinations annually. - Pupils aged 5 and above are offered Covid-19 Vaccination - Girls aged between 12 and 13 can choose to get the HPV vaccine to protect themselves against some types of cervical cancer.
+- Before starting school, pupils should be given their second injection of the MMR vaccine, usually at 3 years and 4 months.
+Pupils should also be given their 4-in-1 pre-school booster against diphtheria, tetanus, whooping cough and polio, usually at 3 years and 4 months. - All pupils in Reception to Year 4 will be offered nasal flu vaccinations annually. - Pupils aged between 12 and 13 can choose to get the HPV vaccine to protect themselves against cervical cancer, some mouth and throat cancers and some cancers of the anal and genital areas.
 This vaccine comprises two injections given 6-12 months apart. - All pupils aged 14 will be offered the 3-in-1 teenage booster vaccination to top-up the effects of the pre-school vaccines against diphtheria, polio and tetanus. - All pupils aged 14 will be offered the MenACWY vaccine as part of the routine adolescent schools programme.